zallek/sentry-js-test/README.md

 # Test Sentry JS
-Sentry JS integrate test.
+Sentry JS integration test.
 Sourcemap and No sourcemap test.

 Note: Errors are **not reported** on Sentry when the project is launch **localy**.